Those who left homes amid Pakistani shelling should try to return: J&K CM Omar Abdullah

 “Eighty to 90% of Poonch town is vacant,” the chief minister said.
 “They had left their homes when shelling was taking place.
 Now that the shelling has stopped, they can return to their homes.”

-The National Conference leader also said that the atmosphere in Jammu and Kashmir was “war-like” over the past five days.
+The National Conference leader also said that the atmosphere in Jammu and Kashmir was “war-like” over three to four days.
 “Among all the areas that faced the brunt of the cross-border shelling, Poonch was the worst affected,” Abdullah said.

 Police and district officials on Sunday said that 21 civilians, including five children, lost their lives in Jammu and Kashmir in four days of the military action between India and Pakistan.